Schools

 Epilepsy Training Courses

-Epilepsy Essentials – The course covers information about epilepsy and seizures, including descriptions and videos of different seizure types, as well as seizure first aid and management strategies.
+Epilepsy Essentials – The course covers epilepsy and seizures, including videos of different seizure types, as well as safety, seizure first aid and living with epilepsy.

 Interested to hear about what others have to say about our training courses?